Rafael dos Anjos: Return to Lightweight

 dos Anjos was expected to face Islam Makhachev on 24 October 2020, in dos Anjos' return to the lightweight division at UFC 254.
 However, on 8 October it was reported that dos Anjos tested positive for COVID-19 and he was removed from the bout.
 The pairing was left intact and rescheduled for 14 November 2020 at UFC Fight Night: Felder vs. dos Anjos.
 However, on 8 November it was reported that Makhachev was forced to pull from the event due to injuries.
 On a quick turnaround, it was announced that Paul Felder stepped up to replace Makhachev on five days notice.
 Simultaneously, dos Anjos signed a new six-fight contract with the UFC and committed to compete in the lightweight division. dos Anjos went on to defeat Felder via split decision.
 This fight earned him the Fight of the Night awards.
 The bout with Makhachev was rescheduled and was expected to take place on 30 October 2021 at UFC 267.
 However, yet again, dos Anjos was forced to pulled from the event, citing injury, and was replaced by Dan Hooker.

 dos Anjos was scheduled to face Rafael Fiziev on 19 February 2022 at UFC Fight Night 201.
 However, the bout was postponed to UFC 272 due to visa issues with Fiziev.
 One week before the event, Fiziev was forced to withdraw due to testing positive for COVID-19, and was replaced by Renato Moicano on just 4 days notice at a catchweight of 160 pounds. dos Anjos won the fight via unanimous decision.

-The bout against Fiziev was rescheduled for the third time for UFC on ESPN: dos Anjos vs. Fiziev on 9 July 2022.
+The bout against Fiziev was rescheduled for the third time for UFC on ESPN 39 on 9 July 2022.
 He lost the fight via knockout in round five.